edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 before the move-sink-input command.
 6. Next we want to make sure that all other audio goes to the desktop_audio sink we created so we run<br>
 `pactl set-default-sink desktop_audio`
-    * If you are on PulseAudio in order for your default sink to come back when you restart it then before running this you should run<br>
+    * On PulseAudio in order for your default sink to come back when you restart it then before running this you should run<br>
 `pactl unload-module module-default-device-restore`<br>
 on PipeWire this isn't needed
 7. And finally we redirect the browser's and the rest of the audio to our physical output<br>